Efficient Ranking of Lyndon Words and Decoding Lexicographically Minimal de Bruijn Sequence: Decoding Minimal de Bruijn Sequence

-\begin{example} Below we present the four cases of the claim in the proof of Theorem~\ref{thm:decoding} on an example minimal binary de Bruijn sequence of rank 6, which has the following decomposition $\lambda_1,\lambda_2,\ldots, \lambda_{14}$ into Lyndon words:
+\begin{example} Below we present the four cases of the claim in the proof of \cref{thm:decoding} on the sequence $\dB_6$ over a binary alphabet (i.e., the lexicographically minimal binary de Bruijn sequence of rank 6), which has the following decomposition into Lyndon words $\lambda_1,\lambda_2,\ldots, \lambda_{14}$: